-The IDBR employment data at local unit level were aggregated to a 2 figure SIC code at the 1x1km resolution using grid references provided as part of the database.
-The employment totals for each sector were then multiplied by the appropriate fuel intensity per employee values (as explained above) to make fuel use distributions across the UK.
+The IDBR employment data at local unit level were aggregated to 2-digit SIC codes at Local Authority resolution using postcodes and grid references provided as part of the database.
+The employment totals for each sector were then multiplied by the appropriate fuel intensity per employee values to make fuel use distributions across the UK.
 It has been assumed that fuel intensity for each sector is even across the sector.
 This is a simplification of reality but necessary because of a lack of more detailed estimates of fuel use.